 The Social Network

-47% across 169 head-to-head matchups puts The Social Network on the wrong side of average.
-No round offers a foothold — below average at every stage.
+46% across 360 head-to-head matchups puts The Social Network on the wrong side of average.
+The record is below the midline, but the distance is not insurmountable.
 Sorkin's screenplay and Fincher's direction created something that only gets more relevant with time.
 It's the rare film that voters can pick on pure craft without needing to invoke any larger argument.
-1.6s per vote suggests strong instincts.
-Most voters arrive at this matchup already knowing which way they lean.
+1.6s avg decision time (platform avg: 3.5s).
+No deliberation needed.

 Synopsis